Skip to content

 Upgrading your facility’s safety shouldn’t require a complete overhaul of your infrastructure.
 The best drowning detection systems are designed for straightforward installation and integration.
 Look for "plug-n-play" solutions that minimize downtime and avoid the need for major construction.
 A system that is easy to set up means you can get it operational quickly, providing immediate benefits to your swimmers and staff.
 When you’re ready to move forward, the process should be simple.
 A clear getting started guide is a good sign that the company has designed its products with facility managers in mind.

-Customizable Settings
+Fine-Tuning Your System with Customizable Settings

 No two aquatic facilities are exactly alike.
 A shallow swim school has different risk factors than a deep diving well or a dynamic wave pool.
 That’s why customizable settings are essential.
 A flexible system allows you to adjust detection thresholds and parameters to fit your specific environment.
 You should be able to tailor the settings for different water depths, specific activities, or even individual swimmers who may need closer monitoring.
 This ability to fine-tune the system, which is a core function of the GUARDian Hub, ensures you get the most accurate and relevant alerts, reducing false alarms and helping your team focus on what matters most.

-Spotlight: The WAVE GUARDian System
+A Closer Look: The WAVE GUARDian System

 Now that we’ve covered the key features to look for in a drowning sensor, let’s see how they come together in a real-world system.
 The WAVE GUARDian System is a great example of a comprehensive solution that combines multiple technologies to create a powerful safety net for aquatic facilities.
 It isn’t just a single device; it’s an ecosystem designed to support everyone, from the swimmers in the water to the lifeguards on the deck and the managers overseeing the entire operation.